“Breath of Life/Columbus” Click on image to enlarge.

 Kathedrale Ss.
 Trinitatis, Dresden, Germany

-In honor of the 70th anniversary observance of the firebombing of Dresden, Williams will install “Lebensatem / Dresden” (“Breath of Life / Dresden”) at the historic Dresden Cathedral in 2015.
+In honor of the 70th anniversary observance of the firebombing of Dresden, Williams was welcomed by the City of Dresden to install “Lebensatem / Dresden” (“Breath of Life / Dresden”) at the historic Dresden Cathedral in February 2015.
 Completed in 1738, the Cathedral is one of Dresden's foremost landmarks.
-Waves of light, rising and falling at the pace of human breath, will transform the facade, making it appear to breathe.
+Waves of light, rising and falling at the pace of human breath, transformed the facade, making it appear to breathe.

-Says the artist, “Given Dresden's nearly total destruction at the end of World War II, I think the vision of one of its most important landmarks appearing to breathe will be extremely moving.”
+Said the artist, “Given Dresden's nearly total destruction at the end of World War II, I think the vision of one of its most important landmarks appearing to breathe is extremely moving.”